vkinsu/NSU-OS-22930/n.kireev/lab31/README.md

 ```
   ./client
 ```
-All output will be on main stdout of main mashine, who build the server.
+All output will be on main stdout of main mashine, who built the server.